chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api-advanced-management.md

     - `day`: daily limit (-1 for unlimited)
     - `week`: weekly limit (-1 for unlimited)
     - `month`: monthly limit (-1 for unlimited)
+- `remote_hosts`: allowed remote IP addresses for this key (empty for no restriction)
+- `expires`: optional expiry date of this key as ISO datetime

 #### Response Data:
 - `message`: human-readable status message